Spain and Portugal: (17 Days) September 29 - October 15 2021

 - Breakfast + Dinner daily (except on Mon Oct 4th, Wed Oct 6th and Sat Oct 9th, when we include lunches instead of dinners.)

 - Guiding by Royal Heights tour leaders Julie and Norman Bruce with assistance of our expert Spanish and Portuguese local guides in each area.

 - Visa fees.
-Canadian passport holders do NOT require visas for Spain and Portugal.
-Your passport must be valid for 3 months beyond the date you leave the Schengen Area (i.e. until at least Jan 30th 2021, if you are returning to Canada straight after finishing our tour.)
+Canadian passport holders do NOT currently require visas for Spain and Portugal.
+Your passport must be valid for 3 months beyond the date you leave the Schengen Area (i.e. until at least Jan 15th 2022, if you are returning to Canada straight after finishing our tour.)

 - We do NOT include porterage.
 Porters MAY be available to help you with your suitcase and you should be prepared to tip them if you use their services.
 Please only bring one piece of luggage per person and make sure your luggage has wheels so you can move your own luggage when necessary.